Morgahl/kicker/README.md

 Also be aware that multiple Criteria pointing at the same resources can potentially cause all Pods in a Deployment to be killed at the same time.

+I am also debating that this be useable as a scheduler for Kubernetes.
+Strategies would have to be configurable for both modes or we'll need to pick one mode or the other.
+I favor both modes as it give you a quick production ready pod killer and a scheduler based solution (albeit with a bit more planning involved)